How to Spend a Magical 3 Days in Seville (2024)

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

 If you have longer than 3 days, check out this ideal 5-day itinerary for Seville.
 It includes an awesome day of exploring Seville’s quirky side.
 And if you are only in town for 1 day, we have a perfect 1 day itinerary for Seville too.
+If you’re still trying to decide how many days you need in Seville, that’s ok too.

-3 Days in Seville Itinerary Notes
+3 days in Seville itinerary notes

 📌 In the 3 days in Seville itinerary outlined below you’ll find I suggest one morning activity, an afternoon activity, and an evening activity.
-I also add in some “bonus activities” when there’s something amazing nearby that you might not want to miss.

 🔆 Seville’s climate and siesta culture both, of course, need to be taken into account when planning a trip.
 It is always worth checking the opening hours for the places you want to visit as there is little conformity between attractions and even between seasons.
 Many places will close during the afternoon and then reopen in the evening.